demystifyfp/demystifyfp/content/clojure/marketplace-middleware/using-slack-as-log-appender.md

   )
 ```

-Then create a new directory *slack* and a clojure file *webhook.clj* under it.
+Then create a new directory *slack* and a Clojure file *webhook.clj* under it.

 ```bash
 > mkdir src/wheel/slack